jeff1evesque/interview-wikipedia/README.md

 At the beginning of `connect-four.js`, we have some configurable variables:

-`num_cells_x`: determines the number of columns in the Connect Four grid `num_cells_y`: determines the number of rows in the Connect Four grid `canvas_width`: determines the width of the HTML5 canvas container for the Connect Four grid `canvas_height`: determines the height of the HTML5 canvase container for the Connect Four grid `canvas_cell`: determines the square dimension of cells within the Connect Four grid
+- `num_cells_x`: determines the number of columns in the Connect Four grid
+- `num_cells_y`: determines the number of rows in the Connect Four grid
+- `canvas_width`: determines the width of the HTML5 canvas container for the Connect Four grid
+- `canvas_height`: determines the height of the HTML5 canvase container for the Connect Four grid
+- `canvas_cell`: determines the square dimension of cells within the Connect Four grid

-The first two configurable variables determine `for-loop` structure needed to generate the grid, which directly depends on the last configurable variable, `canvas_cell`.
-This determines what the dimension of cells will be within the canvas.
+The first two configurable variables determine the `for-loop` structure needed to generate the grid, which directly depends on the last configurable variable, `canvas_cell`.
+This variable determines the cell dimension within the canvas.

-The `canvas_width`, and `canvas_height` are used the redrawing the canvas.
-Note, these values must match exactly the `width`, and `height` attribute that been defined within the `<canvas>` element in the `container.html` file.
-The javascript needs this because, when the game completes, we must clear the entire canvas, then redraw it again using those specified dimensions.
+The `canvas_width`, and `canvas_height` are used for redrawing the canvas.
+These two values must match exactly the `width`, and `height` attribute that have been defined within the `<canvas>` element in the `container.html` file.
+The javascript needs these variables because, when the game completes, we must clear the entire canvas.
+Clearing the canvas allows us to redraw an empty Connect Four grid for the next game.

-##Future Intention:
+##Future Improvements:

 - Remove the HTML buttons, and simply attach click events on the columns of the Connect Four grid.
 This way users can click on the column they want to drop their disc.
 - Add some minimal graphics, animation of the disc dropping into its location
 - Develop some kind of scoreboard, a prettier notification scheme
 - Either sharpen / tidy up the `algorithm()` function, or provide clear documentation of each case